-I then used a level to connect the different 3″ marking alongs the panel with a straight line.
+I then used a level to connect the different 3″ marking along the curtain with a straight line.

-Since the fusion web is straight, I used it as a guide to keep the bottom of the curtain straight.
-Hopefully that makes sense.
+Since the fusion web is straight, I used it as a guide to keeping the bottom of the curtain straight.
+Hopefully, that makes sense.

 As you can see from the above picture, my line wasn’t exactly straight.
-But, I was able to get a straight hem line because I used the fusion web as a guide.
-The same would hold true for iron on hem tape.
+But, I was able to get a straight hemline because I used the fusion web as a guide.

 You’re only able to work in small sections at a time.
 Basically only as big as your iron is.